sylvainjule/kirby-annotator/README.md

 - Pins can be dragged once added (*Important : if a new pin has just been added, you'll need to  save the page in order to be able to drag the pin*).
 - Pins are deleted when its associated structure entry is.
 - Pins index is updated when structure entries are sorted.
+- Pins background color can easily be changed

 ## Installation